Last night's rain continued well into the early morning. After letting up for a few hours, it fell again before ending at 7 a.m.

 After leaving Fall Branch, we were immediately launched into a difficult climb of 1,100 feet in 2.5 miles.

-The trail remained wet because there was no sun to help dry it.
+The trail remained wet because there was no sun to help dry the leaves that covered it.

 A few Appalachian gentian wildflowers dotted the way.
 Their petals were closed, which is common for the variety that grows in this part of the southeast.